Who Am I?

 To listen to my story and learn more about me, click the link to listen to my interview with Youngman Brown in his popular podcast "Your Creative Push."

-Making a painting is a soothing and meditative process for me...a perfect treatment modality for the depression I have suffered since I was a teen.
+Painting is a soothing and meditative process for me...a perfect treatment modality for the depression I have suffered since I was a teen.
 When I sit down to paint, my mind is quiet and I am able to flow into a world where I don’t have to struggle or worry or face the feelings the disease places within myself.
 My painting practice is my key to relieving stress and finding my place of harmony and meaning.

-I often go through my library of landscape and seascape photography I have taken on my travels around coastal New England over the years and an image will call out to me (like seeing that awesome shirt on the hanger at your favorite store that gets you all excited).
-When I’ve decided I MUST paint a certain image, I then sit down in a quiet space to meditate and pray.
+When it comes to my more representational pieces, I often go through my library of landscape and seascape photography I have taken on my travels around coastal New England over the years and an image will call out to me (like seeing that awesome shirt on the hanger at your favorite store that gets you all excited).
+When I’ve decided I MUST paint a certain scene, I then sit down in a quiet space to meditate and pray.
 I ask to be shown what feelings and emotions the painting needs to contain.
 I ask what the purpose for the piece is.
 Who is it for?
 Why?
 Often times, a thought comes into my head that gives me the answer I need (and I don’t question it!).
 When I sit down to the painting panel, I will think about these intentions for the art...I will pray and ask the energy to come into the panel and through the paint.
 I will put my hands on the panel and let that energy flow.
 As I work, I keep the intentions in mind all the way to completion.
 When it’s finished, I put my hands on the painting again to do a final prayer over it.
 I pray that the person who needs the energy of that particular painting will find it and find relief from it.

 Why New England seascapes and marshes?
 Well, it's about pride in my heritage!
 Not only did I grow up in Maine and then set up roots in Massachusetts, my ancestry did too!
 I have roots in Maine that go back for centuries to our country's earliest settlers.
 Most of my other ancestors later immigrated from England and settled in coastal Massachusetts south of Boston.
 The beauty, style, heritage and color the coast brings is so healing, soothing and up-lifting...it cannot be matched.